thaihangchung7/thaihangchung7.github.io/_research/radphy.md

 The wider energy peak belongs to the thicker 590 nm sample since the backscattered ions have more material to travel through.

 The trailing edge of the energy peaks corresponds to scattering at the interface of the Ta.
 The 230 nm layer film has an energy of ~1.9 MeV while the 590 nm layer has an energy of ~1.5 MeV.
+# Pelletron Accelerators

+# Ion Sources

+## Source of Negative Ions by Cesium Sputtering (SNICS)

+The SNICS source produces a beam of heavy ions by way of sputtering.
+Cesium vapor flows into an enclosed chamber from an oven.
+Cesium atoms condense onto heated ionizers producing positively charged cesium ions.
+These ions are focused onto a target cathode capped by a condensed layer of cesium.
+The ions sputters particles through the cesium layer which favors the production of negative ions due to cesium's low electron affinity.
+The negative ion beam is extracted and focused (electrostatic lenses?).

+## RF Postive Ion Source (Alphatross)

+The alphatross source primarily provides $$H^{+}$$ and $$He^{+}$$ beams, but it is capable of providing a moderate beam current of light ion sources such as oxygen or chlorine.
+The positive ion sources are extracted from an RF plasma, driven by high frequency voltage.

+"The charge exchange cell utilizes a rubidum vapor for its high cross section for He- production"

+## Pelletron Chain

+Like its namesake, the accelerator uses a pelletron charging chain made of metal pellets connected by nylon links to deliver current to high voltage terminals.

 ## Faraday Cups